 Of course, sometimes things get more complicated.

-After Jasmine was diagnosed with a torn cruciate ligament, hubby dropped her off at her then new vet to get more x-rays.
+After Jasmine was diagnosed with a torn cruciate ligament, hubby dropped her off at her then-new vet to get more x-rays.
 While she was under, the vet decided to give her a good look over.
-And then we received the phone call, “I was palpating her abdomen and I felt a mass.
-Would you agree to taking additional x-rays of the abdomen.”
+And then we received the phone call, “I was palpating her abdomen, and I felt a mass.
+Would you agree to take additional x-rays of the abdomen?”
 We, of course, agreed.

 And then we got called to his office.